“What’re you talking about?! What island casing?!” Kiko demanded from Lone but she just smiled.

 She saw me stop and continued to taunt me, “That’s right!
 He’s gone because of me!
 I sold him out!
 And you’re not gonna do anything about it?!”

+I grit my teeth with anger.
 “It’s nothing, let’s go.”
 I muttered, never turning back.

 We left Lone in the room and swam back the way we came.
 We stole a two, side-by-side seated water vehicle and rushed back to the main island where the Jago and everyone else was now at.
-Luckily, it wasn’t too far away from the island we were currently on.
+Luckily it wasn’t too far away from the island we were currently on.

 “You think that message would actually invoke anyone?”
 I asked Kiko through the mask.